 - The North Face Men’s Borod Full Zip

 There are numerous ways to pair this layer with your other layers.
-For very cold days you can wear it over the mid layer and under your parka.
+For very cold days you can wear it over the mid-layer and under your parka.
+For average days you can use it without your mid-layer or you might not need it at all.

 The outer layer is extremely important because it is your main shield against the Antarctic environment.
 Most Antarctic expedition cruises will provide a parka to their guests, so the only thing you should worry about is to order your size with your cruising company.
 If you are not sure, you should check with your agent the information regarding the parka jacket.

 Waterproof pants are a must!
-They will help you stay dry during zodiac rides and during wet landings where you will need to step into the water.
+They will help you stay dry during zodiac rides and during wet landings where you will need to step into the water that goes over your ankles.
 The waterproof pants should be wide enough to fit over your boots.
 Yes, they should be worn over the boots, and not inside them.
-If you wear the pants inside your boots you risk for water to enter in your boots and getting wet is the last thing you want.
+If you wear the pants inside your boots you risk for water to enter in your boots, even in knee-high boots.
+I’ve seen this happen to other people and getting wet is the last thing you want.
+So keep in mind: pants over boots.

-EDIT: Some readers have asked about using ski or snowboard pants instead of waterproof pants, so we wanted to share our insights on this matter.
+Some readers have asked about using ski or snowboard pants instead of waterproof pants, so we wanted to share our insights on this matter.
 The ski/snowboard pants can be a bit bulky compared to layering, but the main concern about them are the wet landings.
 You will wear knee high boots and not all ski/snowboard pants fit over those boots.
 Additionally, the thin waterproof pants will stick to the boots when submerged in water preventing the water from going up between the pants and the boots.
-The bottom part of the ski/snowboard pants will simply get wet and offer no protection when stepping in water.
+The bottom part of the ski/snowboard pants will simply get wet and offer no protection when stepping in deep water.
+The waterproof pants are better at keeping water out because they are made of nylon.
+Ski pants are mostly textile with DWR treatment.

 Zodiac wet landings require you to step into the water.
 For this, you need knee-high rubber boots.
 You will be walking in those boots on land, snow, and ice, so you need good traction and warmth.

-The best options that we know of for Antarctic expeditions are:
+The best boot options that we know of for Antarctic expeditions are:

 I don’t know which is best, but we are from the EU and we could not find Bogs available for purchase in Europe since they are made by an American company.
 Therefore, we went for the Muck boots.
 However, we did read some reviews that suggested that the Bogs men’s boots have different soles than women’s and that men’s have better traction.
 Also, women with larger calves are recommended to go for the men’s version anyway.